Low-Resource Quantum Energy Gap Estimation via Randomization: Experiments

 \section{Experiments}

 In this section, we validate the performance of our proposed TE-PAI shadow spectroscopy protocol through a series of experiments conducted numerically and on quantum devices.
 We benchmark our method against the standard algorithmic shadow spectroscopy, which utilizes Trotterized time evolution as presented in Ref.~\cite{Chan2025AlgorithmicShadow}.
-Hereafter, we refer to the spectra from the standard and our proposed methods as the ``Trotter-based spectrum'' and the ``TE-PAI-based spectrum,'' respectively.
+Hereafter, we refer to the spectra obtained by the standard and proposed methods as the ``Trotter-based spectrum'' and the ``TE-PAI-based spectrum,'' respectively.